denten-books/plain-text/2-device.md

 itself for analysis in its entirety.
 Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
 Meaning making of this sort involves reading past the linguistic minutia to constrict a synthetic literary whole.
-Lubbock wrote that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
+Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is to deny the book its materiality.
 To read the novel for pleasure is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
 And to forget the book as an object of art is necessarily to forget it also as an object.
-Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrased it, is precisely the opposite of what is normally meant by objectification.
+Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, is precisely the opposite of what is normally meant by objectification.
 Reading is a retreat from materiality.
-The book is a retreat also from the material realities of the reader's immediate context, a retreat into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].
+The book is a retreat also from the material realities of the reader's immediate context, an escape into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].